 Babies are born knowing when they’re hungry and when they’re full, and their hunger can change from day to day or even hour to hour.
 By learning and listening to your baby’s hunger and fullness cues (i.e. feeding them when they're hungry and stopping when they're full), you can trust they will get the nutrition they need to grow.
 Responding to your baby's cues also teaches them to eat when they're hungry—not because “it’s time”—and lets them know that you are there to keep them safe and sound.

-- Bringing his hands to his face
+- Bringing their hands to their face

 - Making sucking motions and noises

-- Flexing his hands, arms and/or legs
+- Flexing their hands, arms and/or legs

 - Breathing fast

-- Needs a fresh diaper
+- Need a fresh diaper

-- Needs a pacifier
+- Need a pacifier

 - Is dressed appropriately (i.e., not too hot or too cold)

-- Wants to be swaddled
+- Want to be cuddle

-- Is sleepy
+- Are sleepy

-If none of these apply, he might very well be hungry.
+If none of these apply, they might very well be hungry.
 Pay close attention and you will be able to tell a “Feed me!” cry from an “I’m sleepy” cry from a “Change me!” cry in no time.